fjorba/dircloud/README.md

 that I like for a server to show via web.
 The home page of http://repo.or.cz/ gave me the inspiration and CSS magic.

+Like the original xdu (still my favourite for desktop use), you have to run du yourself, keeping the output in a file.

 Installation
 -------------